 Check out a roundup of recent posts from our featured contributors, including John Dixon on principles and morals, James Johnson on the importance of fire protection for suppression side members, P.J.
 Norwood on safety messaging, and more!

-Last week we discussed two very important character traits; those traits were maintaining a strong work ethic and taking the proper initiative.
-This week we are going to cover two more equally important character traits that will help you achieve success throughout your fire service career:
+Last week we discussed two fundamental character traits; those traits were maintaining a strong work ethic and taking the proper initiative.
+This week we are going to cover two more equally essential character traits that will help you achieve success throughout your fire service career:

 The academy and the probationary period can be compared to a pressure cooker.
 You will be pushed beyond your physical and mental limits.
 However, having a positive attitude with the correct mindset will enable you to overcome this pressure.

-There are two character traits that will help you stand out from the rest throughout the probationary period; those traits are maintaining a strong work ethic and taking the proper initiative.
+There are two-character traits that will help you stand out from the rest throughout the probationary period; those traits are maintaining a strong work ethic and taking the proper initiative.
 When it is time to go to work, you have to roll up your sleeves, because work is always the answer.
-Take initiative when something needs attention around the firehouse.
+Take the initiative when something needs attention around the firehouse.
 Don’t walk past any job that you can handle, especially the empty toilet paper rolls or the overflowing kitchen garbage can.
-The moment that you identify something that needs to be taken care of, nominate yourself to accomplish these simple tasks.
+The moment that you identify something that needs to be taken care of around the firehouse, nominate yourself to accomplish these simple tasks.

 You will be issued a stack of textbooks; a task book sign-off binder and a punch list of everything that you have to complete, by the end of the probationary period.
 This is the time to lead throughout probation and learn time management, among many other things.
 In this profession, it is impossible to learn too much.
 Always keep the mindset of being a student of the fire service.
 The moment that you think you have learned everything about this profession, you will be humbled with an important lesson on humility.